eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 **Around Second t=3**:
-- **Validators** attest to the presence of the beacon block and the inclusion list, ensuring everything is in order up to this point.
+- **Validators** attest to the presence of the beacon block and the IL, ensuring everything is in order up to this point.

 **Validators: Attesting to Beacon Block**
 - Validators call the function `process_attestation` to verify and process each attestation made against the beacon block.
 This includes validating the beacon block's slot, the attestation's committee, and ensuring the correctness of the attestation data as per the consensus rules.